RyanNavillus/Viper-Net/README.md

 # Viper-Net
 IOS game that utilizes a neural net.
 Built in swift using VIPER code architecture.
+Test